REPORT FROM UUA TRUSTEE - FLORIDA & MID-SOUTH DISTRICTS

 implemented until we are sure that the income is sufficient to cover them.

-The Finance Committee and Administration are committed to ending even or in
+The Finance Committee and Administration are committed to ending even

 the black this year.